 Kurgo was founded on the principle of travel safety – for you and your dog.
 Like you, we are avid dog owners and we also want to enjoy the world with our best friends.

-Our first pet product was the Back Seat Barrier, which was created in 2003 by Kitter Spater, Kurgo Co-Founder & Lead Designer, to keep his Plott Hound, Zelda from nudging into the front seat of the car.
+Our first pet product was the Back Seat Barrier, which was created in 2003 by Kitter Spater, Kurgo Co-Founder & Chief Creative Officer, to keep his Plott Hound, Zelda from nudging into the front seat of the car.
 Since then Kurgo has developed an innovative line of products to help pets and their owners enjoy the world safely together.